-And then in 2009, I had That Moment.
+And then, I had That Moment.
 We all have That Moment in our lives.
 It has only happened to me twice in my life: once when I was 19-years-old and once in 2009 when I was 40-years-old.
 It’s when you wake up and say, “I’m not going to live like this anymore.
 I don’t want to be like this anymore.”
 It’s when you decide that you’re not going to be in an unhealthy relationship anymore, or you’re not going to stay working for a terrible boss doing a job that you hate anymore.
 For me in 2009, it’s when I decided that I didn’t want to spend everyday sick in bed and in pain anymore.
 I wanted to be healthy.

 Now, fast forward three years to 2012.
 You would think that I would be the perfect example of health by now.
 I’ve been working towards this goal for three years.
 I should be glowing, strong and full of energy.

 Did I mention that changing habits is a fucking bitch?

 First I had to learn about nutrition.
 That was a journey in itself and one that I continue today.
 Then there were tons of attempts, failures, false starts and wrong turns.
 I’m much healthier today than I was in 2009.
 I don’t spend everyday in bed and my body isn’t in a constant state of low-level pain anymore, but I’m not anywhere near my goal of abundant energy and beautiful glowing health.

 And here is my first bit of advice to you as I distill three years of experience into a single sentence: Change only one habit at a time.
 This statement is so simple and will be disobeyed time and time again by so many people, including me, and yet it is the cornerstone of change.